 A suitable cage for air transportation must be supplied by you and accompanied with necessary documentation.
 Each destination country has different rules and requirements that need to be considered.
 Please see our information for Shipment of Domestic Pets on international flights.
-We also have a list of companies who arrange shipping pets internationally from New Zealand.

 Once you have completed your arrangements, contact our cargo office and together we can find a flight that delivers your pet to his or her new home.